-There are buses that are going there from the city centre, so it is also easier and cheap to go there.
+There are buses that are going there from the city center, so it is also easier and cheap to go there.
 The ride costs one CUP.

-I also recommend to buy the tickets in a bookstore before you go to the actual book fair, so you safe money and time at the entrance.
+I also recommend to buy the tickets in a bookstore before you go to the actual book fair, so you save money and time at the entrance.

 You can enjoy the view on Havana from the fortresses and get involved in a special event.

 At the central south coast of Cuba there is a town called Cienfuegos.
 Cienfuegos has the nickname “Pearl of the South” and is the only city in Cuba founded by French settlers.

 It’s near to Trinidad and has a quite atmosphere.